Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 Early-phase trials are usually limited to one or two locations since it’s important to have full control over the process to ensure the best patient care and the highest quality of data.
-For example, our early-phase trials are offered at HealthPartners Cancer Center at Regions Hospital in St. Paul, MN and HealthPartners Frauenshuh Cancer Center in St. Louis Park, MN.

 In later phases of a clinical trial, hundreds of locations may be studying the same medication or treatment at the same time.

 Again, clinical trials can be an opportunity for people with many different types of conditions and at different stages of their treatments.
 At HealthPartners, our care providers and research centers work together to connect you with possible trials.

 Currently, we have dozens of trials accepting new patients and we’re constantly evaluating additional studies to take on.

 If you’re not a current patient, we have a list of open HealthPartners clinical trials that you can review.
 You can also find a list of open trials in the United States at clinicaltrials.gov.